Carrots: “The Honey Underground”

 To grow your own carrots, you’ll need deep, loamy soil, free of rocks or dirt clods that cause crooked roots.
 Before seeding, spread and incorporate an inch or two of well-aged compost to give your plants an extra boost.
 Direct seed 2 inches apart and thin to 4-6 inches apart by snipping the tops.
 (Pulling can disturb the roots you leave behind).
 Carrots store well in the ground, so you can leave them in the soil even when they have matured.
 Be patient–it takes about two and a half months for carrots to size up.

 Above: A pile of fresh-from-the-earth carrots from Seattle Urban Farm Company.
 Photograph by Hilary Dahl.

 Farmers and their fans often cite the sweet, spicy taste of homegrown carrots as a convincing reason to make the culinary switch to local produce.
 There’s something special about pulling a root so perfectly edible out of the dirt–the Celts called carrots, “the honey underground.”

 Above: Carrots and string beans at the Portland Farmer’s Market.
 Photography by Michael Muller.

 Growing your own jewel-toned roots means you can safely scrub, not peel, your carrots.
 The outermost layers of the carrot contain most of the famous beta-carotene benefits, as well as other antioxidants and phytonutrients, so enjoy this homegrown benefit!
 Try your carrots pickled, grated, steamed, roasted, or raw.

-Vegetables as décor?
+Above: Vegetables as décor?
 See Alexa’s tabletop display on Remodelista.